Edmonton Celebrates Ukrainian Cuisine

 “It’s also beautiful that it has that Canadian twist being at this country saloon … I think it’s a good way to welcome them into Edmonton and show that we are a mix of so many different cultures.”

-The food being prepared includes items like perogies, cabbage rolls, pies and cupcakes.
+The team prepares food items such as perogies, cabbage rolls, pies, and cupcakes.

-Some items will be frozen after being made and are available for online pre-order at the group’s website.
+They freeze some of these items after preparation, making them available for online pre-order through the group’s website.